unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Core keys:** also known as “alpha” block.
 The primary set of key values on a keyboard that are used for typing the target language of the keyboard.
 For example, the three rows of letters on a standard US QWERTY keyboard (QWERTYUIOP, ASDFGHJKL, ZXCVBNM) together with the most significant punctuation keys.
 Usually this equates to the minimal keyset for a language as seen on mobile phone keyboards.
 Distinguished from the **frame keys**.

 **Dead keys:** These are keys which do not emit normal characters by themselves.
 They are so named because to the user, they may appear to be “dead,” i.e., non-functional.
 However, they do produce a change to the input context.
-For example, in many latin keyboards hitting the `^` dead-key followed by the `e` key produces `ê`.
+For example, in many Latin keyboards hitting the `^` dead-key followed by the `e` key produces `ê`.
 The `^` by itself may be invisible or presented in a special way by the platform.

 **Frame keys:** These are keys which do not emit characters and are outside of the area of the **core keys**.
 These keys include both **modifier** keys, such as Shift or Ctrl, but also include platform specific keys: Fn, IME and layout-switching keys, cursor keys, emoji keys.